-PEIA will offer wellness programming throughout the plan year to address both obesity and diabetes.
+PEIA will offer wellness programming throughout the plan year.
 These program offerings will be announced when available on our website, social media pages, and to those who have signed up to receive e-delivery in Manage My Benefits.
 If you are interested in these types of programs, please check these sources regularly.